-In SA, a disability parking permit allows you to park in spaces showing the international symbol of access for people with a disability.
+In South Australia, your disability parking permit allows you to park in spaces showing the international symbol of access for people with a disability.
 The vehicle must be being used to transport the permit holder.

 Permit conditions